 Need to figure out how much your L-pad or speaker resistors are reducing speaker volume?

-My reverse L-pad calculator will let you easily find the decibel (dB) attenuation using only the resistor and speaker Ohms.
+My reverse L-pad calculator will let you easily find the decibel (dB) attenuation using only the resistor and speaker Ohm values.
 Simple & clear instructions are provided.

 REVERSE L-PAD CALCULATOR